 For more information regarding Whittier Law School’s grading normalization policies, please see Whittier Law School’s Policy Manual.

-The acceptance of any credit or grade for courses completed in a Whittier Summer Program by any law school other than Whittier Law School is subject to determination by the home school.
+The acceptance of any credit or grade for courses or externships completed in a Whittier Summer Program by any law school other than Whittier Law School is subject to determination by the home school.